Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 The Bambu Lab X1-Carbon is available at $1,410.00, delivering a high-performance desktop 3D printing experience.
 The base model includes LIDAR-assisted calibration, an enclosed chamber with carbon filter, and a 1080p AI webcam.
 The X1-Carbon Combo, priced about 20% higher, adds the AMS for multi-material printing with up to four filaments.
 Accessories such as the textured PEI plate are sold separately.
 With automatic bed leveling, resonance compensation, and spaghetti detection, the X1-Carbon combines industrial-grade features with user-friendly operation.
 Top3DShop offers custom configurations, extended warranty, and personalized recommendations.

-Bambu Lab X1 Carbon 3D printer with touchscreen, sleek white design, and branding; capable of creating precise printed parts enclosed within.
+Bambu Lab X1 Carbon 3D printer with touchscreen, sleek design, visible branding on casing, and printing samples inside.

 Our mission